Rural Broadband Deals

 - BT reviews it and tells you if you’re eligible for a fully-funded solution

 It’s a slow process and requires a lot of community participation to collect enough vouchers.
-But if you’re seriously fed up of slow broadband in your area and nobody is doing anything about it, this is a way to take control.
+But if you’re seriously fed up with slow broadband in your area and nobody is doing anything about it, this is a way to take control.

 If you can’t collect enough vouchers, there is also the option of community fundraising to cover part or all of the costs.

-Page last updated 3 February 2025
+Page last updated 17 March 2026

 Reviewed by Catherine Hiley